A. K. Brohi

 He also served as the High Commissioner of Pakistan to India from 1 February 1960 to 31 March 1961.

 Career

+As a notable attorney in Pakistan's early years, Brohi worked on high-profile cases like a lawsuit from Pakistan's first female editor and publisher, Zaib-un-Nissa Hamidullah, challenging a government ban on her magazine, The Mirror.
+Brohi won the case for Hamidullah at Pakistan's Supreme Court, setting an important legal precedent for the freedom of the press in the country.

 A.K.
-Brohi was close to military ruler Zia-ul-Haq and his brand of politics and he has been called "the intellectual behind the General".
+Brohi was later close to military ruler Zia-ul-Haq and his brand of politics and he has been called "the intellectual behind the General".

 He was a scholar and author affiliated with the Traditionalist School of metaphysics (more precisely René Guénon, Frithjof Schuon and Martin Lings).

-Brohi served briefly as Attorney-General for Pakistan besides Sharifuddin Pirzada who served as Attorney General during most of General Zia-ul-Haq's regime (1977 – 1988).
+Brohi served briefly as Attorney-General for Pakistan besides Sharifuddin Pirzada who served as Attorney General during most of General Zia-ul-Haq's regime (1977–1988).

 A.K.
 Brohi also served for a while as Minister of Law and Justice in General Zia-ul-Haq's regime in the late 1970s.

 Brohi wrote a long preface for the book of Brigadier General S. K. Malik (i. e.
 Malik ul-Khan) The Quranic Concept of War (1979), a manual of the brigadier's impression of military tactics from early Islamic times, which has been reprinted in Pakistan and India.